dblanding/raspibot/README.md

     sudo vcgencmd get_throttled  # read and clear watch -n 0.2 vcgencmd get_throttled  # faster polling
     ```
-    * Watch to see if it flips to `0x50005` or `0x10001` at the precise time when the robot stops
+    * Watch to see if it flips to `0x50005` or `0x10001` at the precise time when the red light on the Pi goes aout and the robot stops
-    * Put a 100 micro-farad electrolytic cap across the 5V input to the Pi to resolve the problem.
+    * To resolve the problem, put a 100 micro-farad electrolytic cap across the 5V input to the Pi.

 ## Summary of wireless protocols used to connect to robot
 #### Bluetooth Low Energy (BLE)